vetleen/vetletemplate/README.md

 - try to sign up, log out, log in, change password and change user details.
 - heroku run python manage.py createsuperuser
 - try /admin/

+#alternative 2
+- make sure your new repo is up top date on github
+- log in to github dashboard on their website
+- create a new app
+- (onnect github to heroku if you havent already)
+- go to deploy banner
+- choose github and choose the correct repo
+- choose master branch and choose automatic deploys
+- go to bottom and click the deploy button
+- set environment variables (at least DJANGO_DEBUG and DJANGO_SECRET_KEY)

 #have fun creating your next project!